 - there is an unrelated but affecting network/service issue

-In order to prevent further resource consumption and increased latency, authentication token refreshes will be locked after three failed attempts (with ten seconds between each attempt).
+In order to prevent further resource consumption and increased latency, authentication token refreshes will be locked after five failed attempts (with ten seconds between each attempt).
 If this occurs, the connector instance will be automatically disabled and will need to be manually re-enabled and re-authenticated with the endpoint.
 If a connector instance associated with your account is automatically disabled, you will receive an email notification.